rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 source code which is easier to analyze. `rustc` has a few IRs, each optimized for different purposes:

+- Token stream: the lexer produces a stream of tokens directly from the source code.
+This stream of tokens is easier for the parser to deal with than raw text.
-- Abstract Syntax Tree (AST): the abstract syntax tree is built from the stream of tokens produced by the lexer directly from the source code.
+- Abstract Syntax Tree (AST): the abstract syntax tree is built from the stream of tokens produced by the lexer.
 It represents pretty much exactly what the user wrote.
 It helps to do some syntactic sanity checking (e.g. checking that a type is expected where the user wrote one).
 - High-level IR (HIR): This is a sort of desugared AST.
 It's still close